11 Places to Eat Ice Cream in Asheville, NC

 The Hop Ice Cream Cafe

 The Hop is an institution in Asheville — it’s one of the oldest ice cream shops in town.
 The Hop opened in 1978 in a converted former gas station on Merrimon Avenue.
 Its modern era began in 2008 when University of North Carolina Asheville alumni couple Greg and Ashley Garrison bought the shop.
 This local favorite has now grown to include four locations (West Asheville, north Asheville, downtown at S&W Market, and Black Mountain).
-And, the shop features numerous made-from-scratch vegan ice cream options.
-You’ll also find fair trade coffee and delicious desserts.
+The menu includes classic flavors and toppings, dairy-free and no-sugar-added options, and an array of creative seasonal blends like lavender vanilla, blueberry kale, pawpaw, cardamom, and tamarind date ginger.
+They also sell bubble tea.

 Ultimate Ice Cream

 Two Asheville social workers started Ultimate Ice Cream as a way to spread happiness in the community.
-Owners Kevin and Lucia Barnes have kept philanthropy in mind with programs such as the Flavor of the Month program in which a portion of sales benefits a different area non-profit organization each month.
-They are also known for their “Random Acts of Ice Cream” when they show up seemingly out of nowhere to serve free ice cream to people in the community.
+Owners Kevin and Lucia Barnes have kept philanthropy in mind with programs such as Flavor of the Month, which donates a portion of sales each month to different local non-profits.
+They are also known for their “Random Acts of Ice Cream” when they randomly dole out free ice cream to people in the community.
 You can find Ultimate Ice Cream in north Asheville and in east Asheville.

 French Broad Chocolates has become a fan favorite for sweet treats in Asheville.
-While they're known for their delicious chocolate, you’ll find the ice cream at French Broad Chocolate is just as loved and popular.
+While they're known for their handcrafted bean-to-bar chocolate, you’ll find the house-made ice cream at French Broad Chocolate is just as loved and popular.
 For a special treat, try drizzling the liquid chocolate truffle over your ice cream.
+You can get it at their downtown Chocolate Lounge, the adjacent Chocolate Boutique for a quick pick-up, and their Chocolate Factory Cafe on Riverside Drive, where you can also take a tour to savor all the chocolatey goodness.

 Sunshine Sammies

-Started with a handbuilt solar power pushcart in 2013, Sunshine Sammies quickly made a name for itself in Asheville.
-Today, the ice cream sandwich maker has a beautiful storefront downtown.
-Sunshine Sammies is known for its house made ice cream (with an endless variety of flavors) paired with fresh baked cookies.
+Started with a hand-built solar-power pushcart in 2013, Sunshine Sammies quickly made a name for itself in Asheville.
+Though the cart stills pops up at area festivals and events, today, the ice cream sandwich maker has a beautiful storefront on South Lexington Avenue downtown.
+Sunshine Sammies is known for its all-natural house-made ice cream (with an endless variety of flavors) paired with fresh baked cookies.
+The ice cream sandwiches are sold in local groceries and via an adorable vintage truck that rolls around Asheville.
 The shop, built in the 1920s, is an Instagrammers dream.

 Kilwins